 Cardinal George’s witness seems even more notable today.
 We see courage lacking in so many ways, especially in the Church.
 But Cardinal George had it in spades, especially when it came to practicing what he preached, or to pursuing and speaking the truth, especially when no one wanted to hear it.
 Perhaps most of all, however, Cardinal George’s story reminds us to live in the faith that God’s ways are always better than ours and that his providence is beyond our imagining.
 That is courageous living; that’s Christian living.
 And it’s an important witness for us all.

-Michael R. Heinlein is editor of Simply Catholic.
+Michael R. Heinlein is editor of Simply Catholic and author of Glorifying Christ: The Life of Cardinal Francis E. George, O.M.I.
 Follow him on Twitter @HeinleinMichael.